-Biostatistics and Taxonomy Lab (Practicals: 2 credits = 30 classes)
+ZOODSC612P: Biostatistics and Taxonomy Lab (Practical: 2 credits = 30 classes)

 - 1. Arranging data and graphical representation of data bar diagram, histogram, box plot and scatter plot (using MSExcel/LibreOffice/MySTAT or any other suitable freely available software). - 2.
 Calculation of mean, median, mode, variance and standard deviation from a data set (previously arranged and displayed graphically) using MSExcel/LibreOffice/MySTAT/R or any other freely available software. - 3.
 Performing t test on a data set (previously arranged and displayed graphically) using MySTAT/R or any other freely available software. - 4.
 Performing correlation and linear regression on a data set (previously arranged and displayed graphically) using MySTAT/R or any other freely available software. - 5.
-Study of taxonomic characters of agricultural pests, beneficial insects, genera of mosquitoes and whole mount of minute insects and vectors (specimen characters and systematic position).
-Preparation of dichotomous key based on taxonomic characters. - 7.
+Study and identification of insect upto order using dichotomous key based on taxonomic characters. - 7.
 Construction of phylegenetic tree from hypothetical data (distance method and UPGMA).